madhanshiva/Spektra-systems-project/README.md

    git clone https://github.com/madhanshiva/Spektra-systems-project.git

    ```

+2. Click on the cloud shell and paste the git url and press enter.

    ![image](images/1.png)

-2. Click on the cloud shell and paste the git url and press enter

 3. Follow the below details